 My Grandfather taught me to play guitar when I was 13.
-I immediately became interested in how they were made.
+I quickly became interested in how guitars were made.
 At 17, a teacher asked me what I’d like to do for a living?
 “Make guitars.”
 I said.
 He sent me to see a man who had been looking for an apprentice.
 He gave me a job.
 It was as easy as that.

 Apart from two years (1990-1992), I trained under English guitar maker Stefan Sobell from 1988 until late 2003.
 We made a lot of fine instruments together.